Principality of Samos: History

-Pro-Greek agitation and the reaction of the pro-autonomy faction led to increased tensions, and in May 1908 the Prince, Andreas Kopasis, asked for the intervention of the Turkish military.
+Pro-Greek agitators and the reaction of the pro-autonomy faction led to increased tensions, and in May 1908, the Prince Andreas Kopasis, asked for the intervention of the Ottoman military.
 The ensuing riots left several dead.
-With the outbreak of the First Balkan War, Themistoklis Sofoulis landed on the island with a group of exiled Samians and swiftly took control: the Ottoman garrison withdrew to Anatolia, and on 11/24 November 1912, the island's parliament officially declared union with Greece.
+With the outbreak of the First Balkan War, Themistoklis Sofoulis landed on the island with a group of exiled Samians and forced the Ottoman garrison to withdraw from the island.
+On 11/24 November 1912, the island's parliament officially declared enosis with Greece.
 The unification took place officially on 2 March 1913.
-Sofoulis remained for a while as the president of the interim government of Samos until April 1914, when he was appointed Governor General of Macedonia.
+Sofoulis remained for a while as the president of the interim government of Samos until April 1914, when he was appointed Governor of Macedonia.